N.B. IN PERSON SESSIONS NOW AVAILABLE

 I have a lot of experience and expertise in helping people take control of their anxiety and panic attacks and, during our sessions together, the main focus will be on getting these under control quickly, and then building resilience to stress in the long-term.
 Anxiety is an exaggerated stress response, which, with the right help, can be brought under control.

 If you are struggling with feelings of loss for a person then be assured this is something I can empathise with.
-I have experience of many different types of loss.
+I have experience of counselling for many different types of loss.

 It is natural to grieve but the process is different for everyone.
 This can be especially upsetting for you if you had a difficult relationship with the person, or you 'lost' them before they died or you were unable to physically say goodbye to them in the way you would have liked.